Measurement of the $\Omega_c^0$ and $\Xi_c^0$ baryon lifetimes using hadronic $b$-baryon decays: Detector and simulation

 The simulation provides a good description of the data, with the agreement further improved by data-driven corrections.
 The \bquark-baryon \pt spectrum, track multiplicity and hardware-trigger efficiency are corrected with weights determined from the observed differences between data and simulation.
 The tracking efficiency corrections are applied using tables binned in pseudorapidity and \pt, derived from calibration samples.
 The simulation is corrected so that the fractions of candidates triggered by the signal or by other particles in the event match those in data.
 The particle identification performance in simulation is corrected using information from calibration data samples~\cite{LHCb-PUB-2016-021,LHCb-DP-2018-001}.

-The lifetime is measured from the distribution of decay times for the signal candidates, evaluated in the particles' rest frames.
-It is determined from the reconstructed decay length, invariant mass and momentum of the signal candidate, using a fit where the candidate is constrained to originate from its associated PV.
+The lifetime is measured from the distribution of decay times $t$ for the signal candidates, evaluated in the particles' rest frames.
+It is determined from the reconstructed decay length $l$, invariant mass $m$ and momentum $p$ of the signal candidate, where $t=\frac{m\cdot l}{p}$~\cite{LHCb-DP-2014-001}.
+This relation is evaluated in a fit where the candidate is constrained to originate from its associated PV.
 The associated PV is that to which the candidates has the smallest \chisqip, defined as the difference in the vertex-fit \chisq of a given PV reconstructed with and without the track under consideration.